 The Yucatan food received influence from Europe and Asia through different ingredients and techniques but keeping its pre-Hispanic roots.
 From the East arrived garlic, orange, hams, and sausages, while from Europe came lettuce and pork, which is the main ingredient in the Yucatan Food.

 The pre-Hispanic cultures considered cocoa beans as an essential ingredient.
 They used them as currency in their popular markets.
-Different villages in the Yucatan Peninsula still prepare Mayan chocolate using the ancient techniques, and is delicious!
+Different villages in the Yucatan Peninsula still prepare chocolate using the ancient techniques, and is delicious!

 The habanero pepper